If you are applying for this course from within the UK click Apply Now

 If English is not your first language, please see our English language requirements.

-If you are studying a HND or Foundation Degree you may be able to enter onto the final year of our degree courses.
-For more information, please contact email@example.com
+If you are studying an HND or Foundation Degree you may be able to enter the final year of our degree courses.
+For more information, please contact email@example.com.

-As part of our NCTJ accreditation we will also invite you to an informal interview.
+As part of our NCTJ accreditation, we will also invite you to an informal interview.
 We’d like to hear about you, why you’re interested in journalism, and tell you a bit more about our course and what makes us special.

-The annual fee for this course is:
+The annual, full-time fee for this course is:

-Tuition fees for part-time home and EU students are £5,000 per 120 credits.
-Please note that part-time courses are not available to international students who require a Tier 4 visa to study in the UK.
+Tuition fees for part-time students are £6,935 per 120 credits.
+Please note that part-time courses are not available to international students who require a Student visa to study in the UK.

-Take a look at the Your Finances section to find out about the scholarships and bursaries that may be available to you.
+Take a look at the scholarships and bursaries that may be available to you.

 This information was correct at the time of publication.

-This degree prepares you for a wide range of careers in newspapers, magazines, radio, TV, Public Relations and new media industries.
+This degree prepares you for a wide range of careers in newspapers, magazines, radio, TV, public relations and new media industries.
 It is also highly relevant to many positions in industry, commerce and the Civil Service, as well as to jobs in the arts and voluntary sectors.

-Our students and graduates have been making a splash, winning awards and prizes across the board.
+Our students and graduates have been making a splash, winning awards and prizes across the board: